sohn21c/cp_simulator/README.md

 	Due to the nature of the challenge to estimate the orientation of the sensor at next time step, based on current measurement of angular velocity at current time step in 3-D, sequential Euler rotation in each axis introduces systematic error as the rotation is non-commutative.
 Such requirement calls for simultaneous computation of rotation.
 One can find more information about Simultaneous Orthogonal Rotation Angle [here.](https://www.hindawi.com/journals/js/2018/9684326/)

 ## Sensor
-The sensor is encapsulated inside flexible silicone material containing IMU sensors.
+&nbsp;&nbsp;&nbsp;&nbsp;The sensor is encapsulated inside flexible silicone material containing IMU sensors.
 The sensor is capable of wireless charging and data transporation via bluetooth.

 <img src="https://github.com/sohn21c/cp_simulator/blob/master/img/sensor_on_body.png?raw=true" alt="Sensor on body" width="300">